 Getting the MitraClip at Edward-Elmhurst Health

-Using a delivery system connected to the MitraClip, we’ll make precise adjustments to ensure the device grasps your mitral valve's leaflets (tissue flaps on the valve that open or close to control blood flow), and pull the leaflets together to stop or reduce the leaky valve.
+Using a delivery system connected to the MitraClip, we'll make precise adjustments to ensure the tiny clips on the device grasp your mitral valve's leaflets (tissue flaps on the valve that open or close to control blood flow), and pull the leaflets together to stop or reduce the leaky valve.

-You will be put under anesthesia for the procedure, which typically takes one to three hours.
-Over 90 percent of patients go home the next day after receiving the MitraClip.
+You will be put under anesthesia for the procedure, which typically takes 1-3 hours.
+More than 90 percent of patients go home the next day after receiving the MitraClip.

 Am I a good candidate for MitraClip?

-The FDA requires that candidates for the MitraClip procedure have mitral regurgitation that’s caused by the mitral valve, not an issue with the heart itself.
+The FDA requires that candidates for the MitraClip procedure have MR that's caused by the mitral valve, not an issue with the heart itself.
 Good candidates also must be considered too high-risk for traditional surgery.